Vodafone to cut 11,000 jobs as new boss says firm 'not good enough'

 - Published

-Vodafone will axe 11,000 jobs over the next three years as the new chief executive set out her plans to "simplify" the telecoms giant.
+Vodafone will axe 11,000 jobs over the next three years as the new chief executive sets out her plans to "simplify" the telecoms giant.

-The cuts equal more than a tenth of its workforce and will affect its Berkshire headquarters and other countries.
+The cuts equal more than a tenth of its workforce and will affect its UK headquarters and other countries.

 Margherita Della Valle, who is also Vodafone's finance director, said its "performance has not been good enough".